motoras/kekbit/kekbit-codecs/README.md

 ## Data formats provided

 ### [Raw Binary](https://github.com/motoras/kekbit/blob/master/kekbit-codecs/src/codecs/raw.rs)

-    A data format which simply writes raw bytes into the channel whithout any regard of the underlying data's structure
+A data format which simply writes raw bytes into the channel whithout any regard of the structure of the underlying data.

 ### [Plain Text](https://github.com/motoras/kekbit/blob/master/kekbit-codecs/src/codecs/text.rs)

    An unstructured text format.
 Applications which just want to exchange plain text(such as chat clients or a text file transmission protocol) may use this format.
 It is also a good format for testing.